jeremiah-shaulov/deno_php_world/README.md

 There are several configurable settings:

 1. `settings.php_cli_name` - PHP-CLI command name (default `php`).
 2. `settings.unix_socket_name` - `php_world` uses socket channel to communicate with the remote interpreter.
 By default it uses random (free) TCP port.
-On non-Windows systems you can use a unix-domain socket.
+On non-Windows systems you can use unix-domain socket.
 Set `settings.unix_socket_name` to full path of socket node file, where it will be created.
 3. `settings.stdout` - allows to redirect PHP process echo output (see below).
 4. `settings.php_fpm.listen` - If set, `php_world` will use PHP-FPM service, not CLI.
 Set this to what appears in your PHP-FPM pool configuration file (see line that contains `listen = ...`).
-5. `settings.php_fpm.keep_alive_timeout` - Connections to PHP-FPM service will be reused for this number of milliseconds (deno script may not exit while there're idle connections - call `php.close_idle()` to close them).
+5. `settings.php_fpm.*` - There are some more PHP-FPM related settings that will be explained below.
+6. `settings.init_php_file` - path to PHP script file.
+If specified, will `chdir()` to it's directory, and execute this script as part of initialization process.
+7. `onsymbol` - callback that resolves Deno world entities, that can be accessed from PHP.

 ### Interface